Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis results

-The experimental $\pz$ spectra are shown in Fig.~\ref{fig:pz_2TeV}.
-The same tendencies found in Fig.~\ref{fig:pt_7TeV} are present here also. \textsc{qgsjet} gives the best agreement at $0.0<\pt<\gev{0.4}$ and \textsc{epos} has a harder behaviour especially at $0.2<\pt<\gev{0.4}$. \textsc{dpmjet} and \textsc{pythia} spectra are significantly harder than LHCf data at $\pt<\gev{0.4}$ and also show a poor agreement with LHCf data, which can be explained by the popcorn model, similarly to the harder $\pt$ spectra found in Fig.~\ref{fig:pt_7TeV}.
+LHCf $\pz$ distributions are shown in Fig.~\ref{fig:pz_2TeV}.
+Figure~\ref{fig:pz_2TeV_r} presents the ratios of $\pz$ distributions predicted by the hadronic interaction models to LHCf $\pz$ distributions.
+The same tendencies found in Fig.~\ref{fig:pz_7TeV} are present here also \textsc{qgsjet} gives the best agreement for $0.0<\pt<\gev{0.4}$ and \textsc{epos} has a harder behavior especially for $0.2<\pt<\gev{0.4}$.
+The predictions of \textsc{dpmjet} and \textsc{pythia} are significantly harder than LHCf data for $\pt<\gev{0.4}$ and show poor overall agreement with LHCf data.
+This can be explained by the popcorn model in a way similar to the harder $\pt$ distributions of the \textsc{sibyll}, \textsc{dpmjet} and \textsc{pythia} models found in Fig.~\ref{fig:pz_7TeV} and the preceding Section.